silhavyj/Feistel-encryption-algorithm/README.md

 k1=0111
 k2=0000
 ```
 Each line represents a key to be used in one iteration through the Feistel network.
-Therefore, the number of keys determines the number of iteration to be carried out in total.
+Therefore, the number of keys determines the number of iterations to be carried out in total.
 Since 8 bits are considered to be one block of data, the key itself must be a number (in a binary format) less than 16.
 ```
  LEFT      RIGHT
 -----------------